jasonsbeer/Amiga-N2630/AssemblyNotes.md

 <img src="/Images/jlcpcb3a.jpg" width = "400">

-JLCPCB recently changed their production capabilites and will reject the N2630 PCB due to trace clearance.

 ## Bill of Materials

 The official BOM is found [here](/N2630-REV30-BOM.csv) and should be used for ordering parts.
 An interactive BOM can be found [here](/N2630-REV30-ibom.html).
 This can be used to locate components on the board.
 Download the file and open it your browser.